Employment Opportunities

 Full Time

-The Clinical Supervisor at One Family Illinois is responsible for supervision, oversight, and direction of the Clinical Therapy team at all One Family Illinois Villages and the In Home Family Services provided through our CASA Tepeyac site, in a manner that effectively utilizes these resources and meets all contractual requirements, as well as the needs of program clients.
+The Clinical Supervisor is responsible for supervision, oversight, and direction of the Clinical Therapy team at all One Family Illinois Villages and our Community-Based program services.

 Safe Haven Program Supervisor